l7mp/stunner/docs/examples/janus/README.md

 ## Test

-After installing everything, execute the following command to retrieve the URL of your fresh Janus demo app:
+After installing everything, execute the following command to retrieve the URL of your freshly deployed Janus demo app:

 ```console
 echo client-$INGRESSIP.nip.io
 ```

 Copy the URL into your browser, and now you should be greeted with the About page.
 On the landing page navigate to the Video call plugin demo (`/demos/videocall.html`).
 Duplicate the tab and register two users in the system and make a call.
 If everything is set up correctly, you should be able to connect to a room.
 If you repeat the procedure in a separate browser tab you can enjoy a nice video-conferencing session with yourself, with the twist that all media between the browser tabs is flowing through STUNner and the Janus Gateway server deployed in you Kubernetes cluster.

+# Help

+STUNner development is coordinated in Discord, feel free to [join](https://discord.gg/DyPgEsbwzc).